-I understand wanting to lower your tax burden, but personally, I don’t really understand the strategy of moving within the US to a state with slightly lower taxes.
+Many people in the US who live in high-tax states have begun to move to low- or no-tax states.
+While we understand wanting to lower your tax burden, we don’t really understand the strategy of moving within the US to a state with slightly lower taxes.

 So, if you’re already leaving your family and friends for warmer weather and lower taxes, why stay in the US?

-If you live in the US, state income tax is only a small part of the equation since you still need to worry about paying federal taxes, too.
+We recommend not moving to Florida if you’re trying to lower your global tax bill.
+If you live in the US, state income tax is only a small part of the equation since you still need to worry about paying federal taxes.

-And, on top of that, the tax reforms enacted under President Trump make it even more difficult to move overseas and take advantage of tax reductions like Foreign Earned Income Exclusion.
+On top of that, the tax reforms make it even more difficult to move overseas and take advantage of tax reductions like Foreign Earned Income Exclusion.

-Regardless, if you’re a US citizen living in a high-tax state, then you need to get out as soon as you can – even if it means temporarily moving to a low-tax state.
+Regardless, if you’re a US citizen living in a high-tax state, you need to get out as soon as possible – even if it means temporarily moving to a low-tax state.

 Read on to find out whether you live in a state where you’re paying way too much in income tax.

 Would you like to learn from successful global citizens?
 Nomad Capitalist Live is the best place to meet and mingle with like-minded freedom seekers and visionaries.
 You will benefit from invaluable information, access to the experts, and a deeper understanding of the global citizen lifestyle.
 Sign up for our next live event.